yayazen/upec-cloud-practicals/exercises/01-simple-pod/README.md

 ## A simple web application

-You will manipulate you pods and configmaps in order to deploy a microservice in kubernetes.
+You will manipulate pods and configmaps in order to deploy a microservice in kubernetes.

 #### 1. Declare a pod

-The following Pod must contain an nginx container with an empty volume attached to `/usr/share/nginx/html`.
+Complete the following Pod manifest in order to deploy an nginx container with an empty volume attached to
+`/usr/share/nginx/html`.

 ```yaml
 # To create: kubectl apply -f pod.yaml